return42/sphkerneldoc/linux_src_doc/drivers/pinctrl/core_c.rst

 Description
 -----------

 Note that the caller must take care of locking.
+The pinctrl groups are allocated with \ :c:func:`devm_kzalloc`\  so no need to free them here.

 .. _`pinctrl_get_group_selector`: